oceanprotocol-archive/dev-ocean/doc/service-agreements.md

 The service agreements should provide a mechanism to support dispute resolution.
 In case of a dispute raised by the consumer, the payment locked in escrow should stay locked until the dispute is resolved.

-To resolve disputes on-chain, the service agreement should have pre-defined dispute resolution functions which can be called to initiate one of the following,
+To resolve disputes on-chain, the service agreement should have pre-defined dispute resolution functions which can be called to initiate one or more of the following,

 1. On-chain deterministic compute
 1. Third-party verification
 1. Voting via TCR

 Once the dispute is resolved using any of the above options, the payments should be unlocked.

 If a dispute cannot be resolved by these on-chain options, the service agreement should have a provision to escalate the dispute to off-chain arbitration.
-In that case, the payments should be unlocked after manual intervention after the dispute has been resolved.
+In that case, the payments should be unlocked after manual intervention once the dispute has been resolved.

 ### Service agreement negotiation (off-chain)

 Before the service agreements are deployed or invoked as smart-contracts on the Ocean keeper network, they should be negotiated off-chain between all the involved parties.
-Once all parties agree on the parameters and values in an agreement, then it should be invoked/initialized using the smart contracts.

 One way of approaching this would be to add service agreement templates as simple JSON objects in the metadata store for Ocean marketplace.
 The following JSON object shows how a service agreement can be represented.